uesteibar/lainoa/README.md

 Lainoa is an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language) writen in [go](https://golang.org/).
 It's pretty slow, doesn't have a lot of features, and you shouldn't be using it for anything sane.
-It's here for educational purposes, however I'm still proud 😎 of this thing and had a blast 🎉 building it.
+It's here for educational purposes, and I had a blast 🎉 building it.

 Ah, `lainoa` stands for `cloud` in [Euskera](https://en.wikipedia.org/wiki/Basque_language).